- Search Policies

 As part of their financial support package, graduate students will often hold academic appointments or have other employment on campus.
 Academic appointments are governed by policies of the Academic Personnel Office.
 Staff appointments are governed by policies of the Berkeley HR Office.

-Registered and enrolled students who are degree recipients may hold a GSI, AI-GS or GSR appointment through the end of the last month of the semester in which they receive their terminal degree.
+Registered and enrolled students who are degree candidates may hold a GSI, AI-GS or GSR appointment through the end of the last month of the semester in which they receive their terminal degree.
 Thus, recipients of a spring terminal degree may work through May 31, and recipients of a fall terminal degree may work through December 31.

 If qualified, individuals who have graduated may be appointed as a Reader or Tutor because those titles do not require registration and enrollment as a graduate student.